pliyo/learning-notes/conferences/on-call-does-not-have-to-suck.md

-# On call does not have to suck,by Charity Majors
+# On call does not have to suck, by Charity Majors

 - The mark of a truly healthy on call rotation is that one where people choose to do it
 - On call is a social contract between engineers and managers